pojesh/skript/README.md

 ```

 The next time you run skript, you will be prompted to enter your Gemini API key again.

-The Gemini API will automatically be deleted from your Windows Credential Manager when Skript program is uninsatalled.

 ## Contributing